sigasi/sigasi_insights/releasenotes/sigasi-3.05.md

 # Full SystemVerilog language support

 Sigasi Studio 3.5 finally brings **full SystemVerilog support**.
 Providing good editing and navigation support for SystemVerilog was an _interesting technical challenge_.
-The _size_ and _complexity_ of the language, plus the impact of the SystemVerilog Preprocessor, proved to be a daring trip through many valleys of despair.
-But we made it, and are proud to present our solution, that is both _powerful_ and requires only _very limited configuration_.
+The _size_ and _complexity_ of the language, plus the impact of the SystemVerilog Preprocessor, proved to be a very interesting journey.
+We are proud to present our solution, that is both _powerful_ and requires only _very limited configuration_.

 In addition to the SystemVerilog source files, Sigasi Studio only needs to know the [include paths][/manual/editor#verilog-preprocessingmacros].
 Based on this information, Sigasi Studio automatically figures out in which order to analyze the files.